incepter/react-async-states/packages/docs/docs/api/producer-function.md

 in `props.onAbort(props.run(...))`.

 :::note
-Running an async state by key or source will result in an update to all its subscribers.
+Running an async state by key or source or key will result in an update to all its subscribers.
 :::

-### props.runp
+### `props.runp`
+`props.runp` is similar to `props.run`, but rather than returning the abort function, it will return a `Promise` of the resulting state so you can wait it in the caller producer.

 Signature:

 ```typescript
 runp: <T>(input: ProducerPropsRunInput<T>, config: ProducerPropsRunConfig | null, ...args: any[] ) => Promise<State<T>> | undefined
 ```

-The `runp` function takes the same parameters as the `run`, but returns a promise to the resulting state.

 ```javascript
 async function weatherProducer(props) {